-Mutations in the coding sequence of globin genes that alter hemoglobin oxygen affinity and mutations in other genes that may cause polycythemia will be discussed here .
+Mutations in the coding sequence of globin genes that alter hemoglobin oxygen affinity and mutations in other genes that may cause erythrocytosis (polycythemia) will be discussed here .
 Understanding these hemoglobin mutants is useful for clinicians who must diagnose and treat patients with suspected hemoglobinopathies.

-The more general evaluation of patients with erythrocytosis, which may be a consequence of increased hemoglobin oxygen affinity or of other disorders that increase the production of RBCs such as polycythemia vera or smoking, is discussed separately.
+The more general evaluation of patients with erythrocytosis, which may be a consequence of other disorders that increase the production of RBCs such as polycythemia vera or smoking, is discussed separately.
 (See "Diagnostic approach to the patient with polycythemia".)

 The normal oxygen binding characteristics of hemoglobin are displayed by the sigmoidally-shaped hemoglobin-oxygen dissociation curve and its P50, the point on the curve where the hemoglobin molecule is half-saturated with oxygen.